andregrillo/cordova-plugin-tmxprofilingplugin/README.md

 TMXProfilingPlugin.scanPackages(timeout, successCallback, errorCallback);
 ```

-## Android Implementation
+## iOS & Android Implementation

-The plugin for Android is implemented in the `TMXProfilingPlugin` class.
-It handles the initialization, profiling, and scanning of packages as directed by the Cordova/OutSystems interface.
+The plugin for iOS and Android is implemented in the `TMXProfilingPlugin` class.
+It handles the initialization, profiling, and scanning of packages (Android only) as directed by the Cordova/OutSystems interface.
 The plugin ensures that correct values are passed and provides appropriate success and error callbacks.

 ## Usage